mendersoftware/mender-docs/03.Devices/05.Raw-flash/docs.md

     category: docs
 ---

-This chapter introduces technical details of raw flash support in Mender.
+This chapter introduces the technical details of raw flash support in Mender.

 ## Overview